Labelled partitions in action: recombination, selection, mutation, and more: The case of single-crossover

 \section{The case of single-crossover}

-After having proved the duality to the gLPP in full generality, we explore the special case of single-crossover recombination.
-In this case, the structure of the gLPP is particularly simple; we will see that it can be represented as a collection of \emph{independent} copies of $Y$, with an additional starting/resetting mechanism.
-This simultaneously generalises both the representation of the WPP from~\cite{SelrekDocumenta} in terms of a family of Yule processes with initiation and resetting (YPIR) and the duality to a collection of independent initiation processes.
+After having proved the general duality between the $\psi$-recombination equation and the gLPP, we explore the special case of single-crossover recombination.
+In this case, it turns out that the gLPP can be reduced to a collection of independent copies of $Y$, with an additional starting/resetting mechanism.
+This simultaneously generalises both the representation of the weighted partitioning process from~\cite{SelrekDocumenta} in terms of a family of Yule processes with initiation and resetting (YPIR) and the duality to a collection of independent initiation processes.
 As in~\cite{SelrekDocumenta}, a crucial ingredient is the following partial order on the set of sequence sites.

 \begin{definition} For any $i,j \in S$, we say that $i$ \emph{precedes} $j$ ($j$ \emph{succeeds} $i$) and write $i \preccurlyeq j$, if and only if either $i_\bullet^{} \leqslant i \leqslant j \leqslant n$ or $1 \leqslant j \leqslant i \leqslant i_\bullet^{} \leqslant n$.
 In words, $i \preccurlyeq j$ means that $j$ is more distant from the active site than $i$.
 Note this entails that $i_\bullet^{} \preccurlyeq j$ for any $j \in S$. \end{definition}